heartyoh/bwip/README.md

 This project rocks and uses MIT-LICENSE.

+This project is referencing the bwip-js project (https://code.google.com/p/bwip-js/) version 0.5.

 This project is for modular of BWIP library.
 It supports packages for nodejs, bower & rails.